thedzy/jamf_change_monitor/README.md

 1. Be notified of changes before it's too late
 2. Be able to revert changes buy re-uploading old configurations
 3. Be able to easily go through change history
+4. Be able to search through Jamf content in more detail including history

 #How it works:
 1. Each module in the modules folder is run simultaneously